NMN And Cancer: Is NMN A Friend Or Foe? | HealthspanX

 Figure taken from Zhang et al., 2023.

-In a 2023 study, researchers gave lung cancer cells and mice very high doses (100 mM) of NMN.
-Here’s what happened:
+In a 2023 study, researchers gave lung cancer cells and nude mice very high doses (100 mM) of NMN via intraperitoneal injection.
+In mice, this reduced tumor size and increased markers of ferroptosis.
+Tumor volume was measured to assess the impact of NMN treatment.

 If cancer cells are like cars that need oil to run, ferroptosis is like pouring rust into the engine.
 The iron damages the cell’s “lipid walls” so badly that the whole engine seizes up.

-In mice, this reduced tumor size and increased markers of ferroptosis.
 But these effects were at doses much higher than what people normally take, so it’s unclear whether this would happen in humans at supplement levels.
+These findings are based on NMN treatment in animal models and may not directly translate to humans.

 No. Other studies show NMN does not slow tumor growth or prevent cancer in certain models.